astro-sagar/astro-sagar.github.io/index.md

 ## Sagar Sethi

+Hi, Thanks for dropping by.
+I am Sagar.
+I am a doctoral (PhD) student at the Astronomical Observatory of Jagiellonian University.
+I am working on the evolution of giant radio galaxies.

 You can use the [editor on GitHub](https://github.com/sagar-sethi/sagar-sethi.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.